Rebels and Congo army clash; Rwanda says it was shelled

 U.N. investigators have accused Rwanda of supporting M23, a charge that Kigali strenuously denies.

-(Additional reporting by Pete Jones in Kinshasa and Edmund Kagire in Kigali; writing by Daniel Flynn; editing by Andrew Roche and Tom Pfeiffer)
+(Additional reporting by Pete Jones in Kinshasa; Editing by Daniel Flynn and Andrew Roche)